codewitch-honey-crisis/gfx/README.md

 Images are not drawing elements because it's not practical to either load an image into memory all at once, nor get random access to the pixel data therein, due to compression or things like progressively stored data.

-In order to work with images, you handle a callback that reports a portion of an image at a time, along with a location that indicates where the portion is within the image.
+In order to work with images, you can use the `draw` class which will draw all or part of the image to a destination, or you can handle a callback that reports a portion of an image at a time, along with a location that indicates where the portion is within the image.
 For example, for JPEGs a small bitmap (usually 8x8 or so) is returned for each 8x8 region from left to right, top to bottom.
 Each time you receive a portion, you can draw it to the display or some other target, or you can postprocess it or whatever.

 Currently unlike with fonts, there is no tool to create headers that embed images directly into your binary.
 This will probably be added in a future version.